The kids have been homeschooling for 5 minutes and you’re already tearing your hair out!

 - Don’t become the study police

-Lessons held through self-study or online are simply not as engaging, so don’t penalize or threaten to punish students who are adjusting to a new system.
+Lessons held online are simply not as engaging, so don’t penalize or threaten to punish students who are adjusting to the new system.
 These things take time.

 - Break times/lunch times

 Speaking of taking time, lunch times and break times pose a particular problem when one is in a quarantine situation.
 There is little that a student can do other than busy themselves with their phone or perform some otherwise inane task to pass the time.

 Insisting that students head outside is pointless, and just leads to unnecessary flare ups.
 Trust me, when the need to get outside takes hold, they’ll head out unassisted.